sungyeonkwon/timebar/README.md

 ## Manage entries

-Life and d-days can be saved.
+Life and d-day can be saved.
 Data is written to flat files under the active user's home directory (See [preferences](https://docs.rs/preferences/1.1.0/preferences/) library).

 #### Save